 Latest on Europe

-The October 2014 CESEE Regional Economic Issues (REI) report assesses the macroeconomic outlook for the region in light of the latest global economic and financial developments.
+The Regional Economic Issues (REI) report, published on November 13, 2015, assesses the macroeconomic outlook for the Central, Eastern and Southeastern Europe (CESEE) region in light of the latest global economic and financial developments.